MicrosoftDocs/iis-docs/iis/develop/installingpublishing-apps-with-webmatrix/subtext-faq.md

 ## Known Issues

-**Issue:** Subtext gives a "Server Error in '/' Application" when you download a published site
+**Issue**: Subtext gives a "Server Error in '/' Application" when you download a published site

-**Workaround #1:** Open up the site's web.config file and replace the user ID and password in the database connection string with the SQL Server administrator credentials (i.e. "sa" credentials).
+**Workaround #1**: Open up the site's web.config file and replace the user ID and password in the database connection string with the SQL Server administrator credentials (i.e. "sa" credentials).

-**Workaround #2:** Give the user account you are logged in with db\_owner permissions.
+**Workaround #2**: Give the user account you are logged in with db\_owner permissions.

 1. Install SQL Server Management Studio using the Web Platform Installer
 2. Connect to your local SQL server (.\SQLEXPRESS by default)
 3. Click Databases &gt; [localSubtextDatabase] &gt; Security &gt; Users &gt; [localSubtextuser - default is "subtextuser"] and right-click for properties.
 Check the box for "db\_owner" in the role membership section.

 [Discuss in IIS Forums](https://forums.iis.net/1166.aspx)